penut85420/CppThreadMakefile/README.md

 ## Description
 + This is an example for me to use threading and makefile in C++.
++ `.vscode` folder has some example setting files.

 ## Usage
 + To build debug version: